Bundaberg: Croquet

+Darts

+Bundaberg Darts and Sports Association host's tournaments monthly.

+Golf

+Bundaberg has Bargara Golf Club, Bundaberg Golf Club and Coral Cove Golf Club.

 Rowing

-Bucca Weir, west of Bundaberg, is home to the Queensland State Rowing Championships every year in December.
+Bucca Weir, west of Bundaberg, is an eight lane rowing course home to Bundaberg Rowing Club.
+It hosts the Queensland School's Championship Regatta each year in September, as well as numerous local regattas.

 Rugby league

 The Bundaberg Rugby Football League is a nine-club competition run under the Queensland Rugby League's Central Division.
 Bundaberg competes in the Central Division's 47th Battalion Shield and the Bundaberg Grizzlies formerly competed in the Queensland Cup statewide competition.

+Rugby union

+Bundaberg and District Rugby Union is the governing body for Rugby union and run's a competition.